Searching for BSM Physics in Yukawa Couplings and Flavour Symmetries: Bounds from EDMs and Collider Higgs Boson Data

+In tab.~\ref{tab:all_sectors}, we report the bounds for $r_{t,c,u}^2$, $r_{b,s,d}^2$ and $ r_{\tau,\mu, e}^2$ from Fig.~\ref{fig:kappa_kappatilde_3}.
 Comparing these results with those in Tab.~\ref{tab:Results1Yukawa}, we can see that the bounds are slightly weaker.
 On the other side, the $r_\psi^2$ of the lighter generations are also constrained: for the $c\ov{c}h$ and $\mu\ov\mu h$ couplings, we can see that the inferred bounds are stronger than those we could put in the absence of any symmetry; moreover, we can find constraints on $u\ov{u}h$, $d\ov{d}h$, $s\ov{s}h$ and $e\ov{e}h$.

-The idea of constraining theoretically the diagonal light generation Yukawas has been proposed in Ref.~\cite{Goertz:2014qia}.
+The idea of constraining theoretically the diagonal light generation Yukawas has been proposed in Ref.~\cite{Goertz:2014qia,Perez:2015aoa,Perez:2015lra}.
 In that paper, they are linked to off-diagonal Higgs-quark couplings contributing at the tree level to the $K$, $B$ and $D$ meson oscillations.
 The misalignment between the quark mass and the Yukawa matrices is introduces by adding dim 6 operators with anarchical flavour structure to the SM Yukawa coupling.
 The diagonal and off-diagonal couplings are related by arbitrary coefficients that are randomly generated within a specific numerical interval in a numerical analysis.
 The bounds of Ref.~\cite{Goertz:2014qia} parametrised in terms of $r_d$ read: \be 0.16\lesssim r_d^2\lesssim 2.89\,. \ee Comparing this result to the one in Tab.~\ref{tab:all_sectors} we can see that, once a flavour symmetry is acting in the SM Lagrangian, present colliders bounds on $\hat Y_d$ are already stronger than those from flavour observables.\\

 Before moving to discuss NP in the Higgs boson Yukawa couplings from the perspective of flavour changing processes, we summarise the results of this section in terms of the lower bounds of the cut-off scales $\Lambda_{q,\ell}$ emerging from our analyses based on the assumption of an underlying flavour symmetry.
 For the sake of a transparent presentation, one can distinguish two cases: large CP violating phases of the effective Yukawa couplings and approximately CP conserving scenario.
 The bounds on the cut-off scales $\Lambda_{q,\ell}$ following from the electron EDM and the collider Higgs boson production and flavour conserving decays are then summarised in Tab.~\ref{tab:SummaryBounds}.
 These values strictly holds for the MFV case and also, up to $\OO(1)$ coefficients, in the FN case.